 With a centralized support staff, LOUIS combines the collective resources of all members to produce a dynamic library consortium.
-LOUIS provides member-approved initiatives, which include information technology solutions such as an integrated library system, a digital library system, an interlibrary loan system, electronic scholarly resources, remote access to resources any time, any place, as well as a host of other services.
+LOUIS provides member-approved initiatives, which include information technology solutions such as an integrated library system, an interlibrary loan system, electronic scholarly resources, remote access to resources any time, any place, as well as a host of other services.

 LOUIS is growing, adding new member institutions, as a result of the continued efforts of the state to refine the community and technical college system.

 LALINC members elect an Executive Board to oversee the initiatives of the consortium.

 The mission of LOUIS is to manage and operate the Louisiana Online University Information System as stipulated by the Louisiana Academic Library Information Network Consortium.
 To achieve this mission, LOUIS will provide library automation services; provide access to and delivery of electronic information; provide a network of training opportunities for library staff; promote cooperation and communication among multi-type libraries; research and implement new information technologies; and maximize the purchasing power of Louisiana academic libraries.

 - ensure that Louisiana’s academic libraries are the premier source for authoritative information to support the research, teaching, and learning needs of their communities;

 - foster an environment of communication, cooperation and collaboration within the state;